katisunray/katisunray.github.io/src/content/products/tote-bags.md

 Durable canvas tote bags made for carrying books, keepsakes, and the daily essentials that follow every family adventure.

+Order timeline: 5-7 business days to process + shipping.

 Email us with your favourite illustration and quantity to place an order.